sohaibmaan048/Portfolio/_posts/2026-04-02-ATM-System.md

 Through trial and error, I learned how important it is to validate user input and carefully manage data types.
 These lessons were valuable because they highlighted real issues that developers encounter when building software applications.

+---

+## Conditions, Loops, and Real Purpose

 After implementing deposits, I focused on withdrawals.
 This feature introduced a new challenge because the system needed to prevent users from withdrawing more money than was available in their account.
 To solve this problem, I used conditional statements to verify the balance before allowing the transaction.

 This was one of the first times I truly appreciated the usefulness of decision making in programming.
-The conditions I had learned earlier were no longer theoretical concepts.
-They were solving practical problems within an application.
+The conditions I had learned earlier were no longer theoretical concepts — they were solving practical problems within an application.

 One of the most interesting aspects of the project was integrating loops.
 An ATM should not close immediately after completing a single transaction.
 Users should be able to perform multiple operations until they choose to exit the system.

 Creating this functionality required the use of loops, which I had previously found difficult to understand.
 Suddenly, loops became much more meaningful because I could see their practical purpose.
 The ATM continued running until the user selected the exit option, creating an experience similar to a real banking machine.

+---

+## Debugging Under Pressure

 Despite having a clear plan, the project was far from smooth.
 I encountered numerous bugs and unexpected behaviors.
 Some menu options failed to work correctly.
 Other times, calculations produced incorrect balances.
 There were even moments when the program became trapped in an infinite loop.